 The Pittsburgh region has the educated, skilled workforce you need to grow your business.
 Our workforce is:

-View the Regional Workforce section of our Regional Data for information about local employment numbers and wages.
-Industry-specific talent information can also be found throughout our array of collateral regarding the region’s target sectors.
+View the Regional Workforce section of our Regional Data for information about local employment numbers and wages, or visit our new online tool, Pittsburgh Region Data: On Demand – a comprehensive data and demographics database allowing you to build a customized publication with saving, printing and sharing capabilities.
+Industry and occupation-specific talent information can also be found throughout our array of collateral regarding the region's target sectors.

 ShaleNET: Linking Talent to Opportunity